-If you are like us and live in a high-rise, sometimes getting your pup downstairs and to the nearest relief area is near impossible.
+If you are like me and live in a high-rise, sometimes getting your pup downstairs and to the nearest relief area is near impossible.
 The younger the pup the harder it is; as a rule of thumb, puppies can hold their bladder for about an hour each month of their age (ie – 2 months, 2 hours).

-She tried to make accidents in the house twice – once on a bath towel and once on her dog bed; thankfully we caught her in the act.
+She tried to make accidents in the house twice – once on a bath towel and once on her dog bed; thankfully I caught her in the act.
 Each time we scooped her up as quickly has possible and placed her on the pad.
-We repeated “potty” and she would go again on the pad.
+I repeated “potty” and she would go again on the pad.
 We then would say “good potty” and give her a treat.
 In both of these incidents, her pad was soiled.
 I have read & been told that a soiled pad is preferred for most dogs as they know it’s their area, but Fendi will not use for more than 1 use.

-We kept the pad indoors for about 2 weeks.
+I kept the pad indoors for about 2 weeks.
 I cannot stress enough how lucky we are that Fendi picks up on things so quickly.
 She is now exclusively using the outside pad and outdoors.
-We stopped praising her for going potty on the indoor pad (no scolding, just no recognition for going and no command to “potty” indoors) and only giving verbal praise on the outdoor pad – treats were reserved for going outside.
+I stopped praising her for going potty on the indoor pad (no scolding, just no recognition for going and no command to “potty” indoors) and only giving verbal praise on the outdoor pad – treats were reserved for going outside.

 Tips for Potty Training in a Condo

 - Potty pads are your friends at first – Do not become reliant on them, it is so easy to just left your dog use them.
 Change the pads frequently and encourage your dog to go outside.

 - Roll up your rugs – Anything you have left on the floor your puppy will consider open game.
 This also goes for bathmats, shoes, etc…